Major League Decision

 Besides the occasional Coke, his other secret to success is a little greasier.
 Houck once ate an entire Little Caesars sausage pizza before a game, then pitched well, so he’s repeated the tradition before every game since.

 It seems to have worked.
 In his sophomore season, Houck started 15 games and compiled a 2.99 ERA in 105.1 innings.
 He was named SEC Pitcher of the Week twice, and, just before the season began, was part of a combined no-hitter against Cuba, tossing four perfect innings as part of Team USA.
-And, as if that weren’t enough, Houck has been consistently named a top-10 overall prospect — the No. 1 pick on one list — for the 2017 MLB draft.
+This year, he moved into fourth place in Mizzou history in career strikeouts at 292.
+That mark ranks second among three-year players and trails former first-round pick Kyle Gibson.
+Throughout the year, Houck has been consistently named a first-round overall prospect for the 2017 MLB draft.
 But, every time he looks at his wrist, he questions whether it’s true.

 “Honestly, I don’t believe a lot of that stuff,” he said.
 “I just gotta go out there and play the game I fell in love with at age two.
 I see it as a great opportunity, and it’s a great feeling to be recognized, but ultimately I want to do what’s best for the team to help us succeed.”